 Welcome to Old Delphinians

-We send out regular email updates with news of reunion dates and other events, plus PDFs of the Oracle and the Old Delphinian news.
-If we do not have your up to date contact details, or you have any news you would like to share with us, please contact Kate Spooner at email@example.com so that we can update our records!
+We send out regular email updates with news of reunion dates and other events, plus PDFs of The Delphic Oracle and the Old Delphinian news.

 A message from Old Delphinian Matt Allwright, Television Presenter and Journalist.